Taj Mahal (musician): Career

 Stalled in his career, he decided to move to Kauaʻi, Hawaii in 1981 and soon formed the Hula Blues Band.
 Originally just a group of guys getting together for fishing and a good time, the band soon began performing regularly and touring.
 He maintained a low public profile in Hawaii throughout most of the 1980s before recording Taj in 1988 for Gramavision.
 This started a comeback of sorts for him, recording both for Gramavision and Hannibal Records during this time.

-In the 1990s Mahal became deeply involved in supporting the nonprofit Music Maker Relief Foundation.
+In the 1990s, Mahal became deeply involved in supporting the nonprofit Music Maker Relief Foundation.
 As of 2019, he was still on the Foundation's advisory board.

-In the 1990s he was on the Private Music label, releasing albums full of blues, pop, R&B and rock.
+In the 1990s, he was on the Private Music label, releasing albums full of blues, pop, R&B and rock.
 He did collaborative works both with Eric Clapton and Etta James.

-In 1995 he recorded a record fusing traditional American blues with Indian stringed instruments, Mumtaz Mahal, accompanied by Vishwa Mohan Bhatt on Mohan veena and N. Ravikiran on chitravina, a fretless lute.
+In 1995, he recorded a record fusing traditional American blues with Indian stringed instruments, Mumtaz Mahal, accompanied by Vishwa Mohan Bhatt on Mohan veena and N. Ravikiran on chitravina, a fretless lute.

+In 1996, he appeared in the documentary film "Blind Willie's Blues" discussing blues legend Blind Willie McTell, who along with other songs, wrote the original "Statesboro Blues."

 In 1998, in collaboration with renowned songwriter David Forman, producer Rick Chertoff and musicians Cyndi Lauper, Willie Nile, Joan Osborne, Rob Hyman, Garth Hudson and Levon Helm of the Band, and the Chieftains, he performed on the Americana album Largo based on the music of Antonín Dvořák.

-In 1997 he won Best Contemporary Blues Album for Señor Blues at the Grammy Awards, followed by another Grammy for Shoutin' in Key in 2000.
+In 1997, he won Best Contemporary Blues Album for Señor Blues at the Grammy Awards, followed by another Grammy for Shoutin' in Key in 2000.
 He performed the theme song to the children's television show Peep and the Big Wide World, which began broadcast in 2004.

+In the late 1990s or early 2000s Mahal moved to Berkeley, California, where he still lives today.

 In 2002, Mahal appeared on the Red Hot Organization's compilation album Red Hot and Riot in tribute to Nigerian afrobeat musician Fela Kuti.
 The Paul Heck produced album was widely acclaimed, and all proceeds from the record were donated to AIDS charities.

-Taj Mahal contributed to Olmecha Supreme's 2006 album 'hedfoneresonance'.
+Taj Mahal contributed to Olmecha Supreme's 2006 album hedfoneresonance.
 The Wellington-based group led by Mahal's son Imon Starr (Ahmen Mahal) also featured Deva Mahal on vocals.

 Mahal partnered up with Keb' Mo' to release a joint album TajMo on May 5, 2017.
 The album has some guest appearances by Bonnie Raitt, Joe Walsh, Sheila E., and Lizz Wright, and has six original compositions and five covers, from artists and bands like John Mayer and The Who.

 In 2013, Mahal appeared in the documentary film on Byrds founding member Gene Clark, 'The Byrd Who Flew Alone', produced by Four Suns Productions.
 Clark and Mahal had been friends for many years.